Javaliant/CodeConquest/CodeEval/MorseCode/README.md

 ###Challenge
-Write a program which reads a file and outputs a specified number of lines, sorted on length in descending order.
+Write a program which reads a file containing Morse Code and outputs the converted text.

 ###Specifications
 1. The first argument is a path to a file.
 2. The file contains multiple lines.
 3. Each line is a string of morse code.
  - Each letter is separated by a space.